DanielShalam/Rush-hour-solver/README.md

-# Rush hour solver implemented by A* search Algorithm
+# Rush hour solver and generator.
 Implemented using A*, Multi-threading, numpy martices, heapq and hash.
 Additional features: Puzzle Generator.